aaroncelestian/RamanLab/README.md

 14. **Organic Groups** (Abelsonite, Organic minerals)
 15. **Mixed Modes** (Epidote, Vesuvianite, Complex structures)

-#### Branching subgroups of a hierarchical, multi-dimensional classification scheme that maintains the elegant simplicity of vibrational mode organization while incorporating the chemical, structural, and environmental complexity that characterizes real mineral systems.
+These 15 groups will have branching subgroups of a hierarchical, multi-dimensional classification scheme that maintains the elegant simplicity of vibrational mode organization while incorporating the chemical, structural, and environmental complexity that characterizes real mineral systems.
 This will involve a tree-like structure where the 15 primary vibrational groups serve as main branches, with increasingly specific sub-classifications based on composition, structure, and environmental factors.
 1. Works with solid solutions
 2. Polytipic variations
 3. Polymorph catagories
 4. Crystal orientation effects

-You will notice that a lot of ground work is already implemented in RamanLab to build out this new classifation system.
-Once the system is implemented, new quantitaive enhancements could be realized, such as, mixing ratios, crystallinity indices, stress/strain, weathering/alteration pathways, hydration, phase diagram integration, metastability, and aid in additive learning system for machine learning and AI.
+You will notice that a lot of groundwork is already implemented in RamanLab to build out this new classifation system.
+Once the system is implemented, new quantitaive enhancements could be realized, such as, mixing ratios, crystallinity indices, stress/strain, weathering/alteration pathways, hydration effects, phase diagram integration, metastability, and aid in additive learning systems for future AI predictive modeling.

 #### **Advantages:**
 - **Predictive Analysis:** Expected peak positions and vibrational characteristics